ansingh/librsync/README.md

     $ sudo make install

+## Note for mac

+In order to build a universal lib, you will need to add CFLAGS and LDFLAGS for both i386 and x86_64.

+	$ ./configure CFLAGS="-arch i386 -arch x86_64" LDFLAGS="-arch i386 -arch x86_64"

+For a dylib, use "--enable-static=no --enable-shared=yes"

+	$ ./configure --enable-static=no --enable-shared=yes

 ## Note for Windows

 With cygwin you can build using gcc as under a normal unix system.
 It